ouspg/tpm-ble/readme.md

 [![asciicast](https://asciinema.org/a/01IiWzJm0RwokcI8oC1iBX94l.svg)](https://asciinema.org/a/01IiWzJm0RwokcI8oC1iBX94l)

+## Gateway (`examples/gateway`)

+The gateway connects to a unsecured BLE peripheral and creates a secured gatt service that communicates with the unsecured peripheral and exposes characteristics of that unsecured perhipheral in the secured gatt service.

+This is only meant to be used in demos when demonstrating securing data from a real-world BLE device is preferred.
+In the final product, the traffic should be e2e secured.

+This requires two bluetooth adapters.
+In the example, `hci0` connects to the unsecured peripheral and
+`hci1` acts as a secured gatt service

+Currently supports notification, read and write.
+Does not support advertisement data or descriptions.

 ## Acknowledgements

 The research leading to these results was derived from the project SECREDAS (Product Security for Cross Domain Reliable Dependable Automated Systems) funded by ECSEL-JU (Electronic Component Systems for European Leadership Joint Undertaking) of the European Union’s Horizon 2020 research and innovation programme under grant agreement nr.
 783119, and by Business Finland.